NLnetLabs/incremental-dnssec/draft-homburg-deleg-incremental-dnssec.md

 The dnskeyref parameter requires that the validator puts the name of the DNSKEY RRset in the Signer's Name field of the signature.
 This is a small but significant change to how signers operate.
 The DNSKEY RRset MUST be DNSSEC Secure and the validation chain MUST only involve ds parameters or DS records.
+In addition DNSKEY records that are not at the apex of a zone MUST have the Zone Key flag set to 0 (bit 7 of the flags field, see {{?RFC4034}}, Section 2.1.1)
 The dnskeyref parameter also supports downgrade protection but has a number of additinal features that can be used by signers.

 The first is that because dnskeyref directly refers to a DNSKEY RRset there is no longer any need for Key Signing Keys (KSK).